RDAProvIG/WGplanning/CaseContent/Charter.md

 Tracking provenance for research data is vital to science and scholarship, providing answers to common questions researchers and institutions pose when sharing and exchanging data.

-This group focuses on finding, detailing and recommending best practices for provenance representation and some forms of management.
+The tasks for this Working Group focus on finding, detailing and recommending best practices for provenance representation and management.

+This group will conduct its work in the manner of a business analysis task: identifying business needs and determining solutions to business problems.
+Since RDA WGs are not themselves research groups (rather groups of researchers and research agencies), this group will look for existing practice and re-present that for use rather than generate new practice.

 [comment]: # From our P8 slides, with the UC addition